catalina-lozano/data-Portfolio/README.md

 # data-Portfolio

-Welcome to my Data Analytics and Machine Learning Portfolio
+👋 Welcome to my Data Analytics & Machine Learning Portfolio Here, you'll find a curated collection of my projects that showcase skills in Python, data analysis, machine learning, A/B testing, SQL, and more.

 ## About Me

-I am a Results-oriented Industrial Engineer with a strong sense of discipline and responsibility, passionate about transforming data into actionable insights.
-I am eager to leverage my data science and machine learning skills to contribute dynamic, data-driven insights and lead positive transformations in complex business environments.
+I’m a results-oriented Data Scientist with a strong sense of discipline and responsibility.
+Passionate about transforming data into actionable insights, I bring expertise in Python, data analytics, and machine learning.
+I aim to contribute dynamic, data-driven solutions and drive impactful change in complex business environments.

 ## Projects

+### [WanderPath: Recommended Walking Routes]

+Developed a Recommended Walking Routes for Tourists (Bootcamp final project) using Data Collection, Geospatial Data, Recommendation Systems, and optimization techniques for real-world problems.

 ### [QR Detector With Computer Vision and Python ](https://github.com/catalina-lozano/QR-detector)